Google Glass is back, and it's headed to the enterprise

-Alphabet has been working on Google Glass Enterprise Edition for over two years.
+Alphabet has been working on Glass Enterprise Edition for over two years.

 Glass Enterprise Edition first broke cover back in 2015 in an FCC leak, and the new version has several upgrades over the consumer variant.
 Alphabet made several improvements to the design and internal hardware, introducing a lightweight model that's more comfortable to wear for a prolonged duration.